sandeepmaxpayne/Induslnd-Hackathon-2019/README.md

 4. Compare your products and get a choice of choosing the product according to app's decision
 5. Customers can satisfy themselves by browsing to other online stores.
 6. User Interface changeable

+<i> At last the challenge was tough and I made myself upto the finale. <i>